 Working in India

-Working in India – particularly in Bengaluru, Delhi and Mumbai – has increasingly become popular as the country has become known as one of the world's leading economies.
+Working in India – particularly in Bengaluru, Delhi and Mumbai – has become increasingly popular as the country has become known as one of the world's leading economies.
 As the second most populous country in the world, India's market is also one of the largest economies in the world in terms of spending power.

-The job market in India
+Job market in India

-On the other hand, foreign companies outsource professional jobs to India due to lower labour costs.
+On the other hand, foreign companies often outsource professional jobs to India due to lower labour costs.
 This has been controversial in some Western countries, but it does mean that numerous international companies have an Indian presence, creating potential opportunities for senior expats.

 Finding a job in India